amphp/ext-fiber/README.md

-# Concurrent Task Extension
+# Fiber Extension

-Provides concurrent task execution using native C fibers in PHP.
+Fiber implementation for PHP using native C fibers.